Rebuilding 327 Heads

 Specialty Tools

-Tools needed for cylinder head rebuilding include a valve spring compressor, thread chaser, gasket scraper, and caliper or micrometer.
+Tools used for cylinder head rebuilding include a valve spring compressor, thread chasers, gasket scraper, and digital caliper.

 ____________________________________________